e-kotov/rJavaEnv/cran-comments.md

 ## Update to 0.2.0

 Brings new functions based on very quick user feedback after the first release.
+Also, hopefully, new safeguarding eval=false in vignette will prevent erros on macos-oldrel https://cran.r-project.org/web/checks/check_results_rJavaEnv.html when vignette code is executed.

 # rJavaEnv 0.2.0 (2024-08-28)